FLORIDA MUSEUM OF NATURAL HISTORY

 Sunday: 1 p.m - 5 p.m.

-The museum is open all year, seven days a week except for Thanksgiving and Christmas.
+The museum is open all year-round, seven days a week except for Thanksgiving and Christmas.
 Last tickets for the day are sold no less than 30 minutes prior to closing.

-More information about special exhibits, displays and tours is available at the website of The Florida Museum of Natural History.
+More information about special exhibits, current displays and guided tours is available at the website of The Florida Museum of Natural History.

 FLORIDA MUSEUM OF NATURAL HISTORY LOCATION MAP